 FCPS bus transportation is an extension of the school day, and the same student behavior standards that apply in the classroom apply on the bus and at the bus stop.
 Riders are expected to respect the driver’s authority, remain in their

 seats, keep their hands to themselves and their voices low, keep the aisles clear, and generally behave in a way that contributes to a safe, pleasant trip to and from school.
 A driver may report a student’s misconduct to the principal for discipline, and in serious situations, bus privileges may be taken away.
 See Standards of Conduct for Students Riding School Buses for details.

 Cell Phones, Laptops, Tablets, Other Portable Devices

 FCPS is committed to assisting students and staff members in creating a 21st century learning environment.
-To support this progress, with classroom teacher approval, students may use their personal devices (smartphones, laptops, netbooks, tablets, etc.) to access the Internet and collaborate with other students during the school day.
+To support this progress, with classroom teacher approval, students may use their personal devices during the approved time allowed per school level (smartphones, laptops, netbooks, tablets, etc.) to access the Internet and collaborate with other students during the designated time per grade level as documented in 2601.37P.
 FCPS is not responsible for loss or damage of students’ devices.